CREAMY LEMON PASTA RECIPE

 HOW TO BROWN BUTTER

 - Melt butter.
-It will foam and bubbly.
+It will foam and be bubbly.

 - Keep a careful watch on it.
 It will turn from yellow to golden brown quickly.
 Starting first with little brown specks.
 In this recipe we stop the browning by adding more butter and cream.

 - LEMON – Lemon zest and lemon juice brighten this dish.
-Don’t use the stuff in a bottle.
+Use fresh lemon juice – don’t use the stuff in a bottle.
 Fresh lemons give the best vivid flavor without being overly acidic.

-- PASTA – Any short pasta will work in this dish but long pasta would work too.
+- PASTA – Any short pasta will work in this dish but long pasta like linguine or spaghetti would work too.
 The pasta shape doesn’t matter.
+Just boil according to the package instructions.

 - GARLIC – fresh garlic makes this lemon garlic pasta so good.